karthik-yale/EDRS/README.md

-# EDRS (Effective dimensionality of Resource Space)
+# EDRS (Effective Dimensionality of Resource Space)
 Quantify the dimensionality of microbial compositions